trinodb/trino/presto-docs/src/main/sphinx/functions/geospatial.rst

 Geospatial Functions
 ====================

-Presto Geospatial functions that begin with the ``ST_`` prefix support the SQL/MM specification and are compliant with the Open Geospatial Consortium’s (OGC) OpenGIS Specifications.
+Trino Geospatial functions that begin with the ``ST_`` prefix support the SQL/MM specification and are compliant with the Open Geospatial Consortium’s (OGC) OpenGIS Specifications.
-As such, many Presto Geospatial functions require, or more accurately, assume that geometries that are operated on are both simple and valid.
+As such, many Trino Geospatial functions require, or more accurately, assume that geometries that are operated on are both simple and valid.
 For example, it does not make sense to calculate the area of a polygon that has a hole defined outside of the polygon, or to construct a polygon from a non-simple boundary line.

-Presto Geospatial functions support the Well-Known Text (WKT) and Well-Known Binary (WKB) form of spatial objects:
+Trino Geospatial functions support the Well-Known Text (WKT) and Well-Known Binary (WKB) form of spatial objects:

 * ``POINT (0 0)``
 * ``LINESTRING (0 0, 1 1, 1 2)``